G4CMP/G4CMP/examples/quasiparticle/README.md

 .L ../quasiparticle/AnalysisTools/quasiparticle_analysis.cc
 run_quasiparticle_analysis("/path/to/QuasiparticleStepInformationFile_Point1_3evts.txt","/path/to/QuasiparticleStepInformationFile_Point2_3evts.txt")
 ```
-This will take some time to run -- it reads the stepping output files, which are between a few hundred MB and a few GB, and builds simple event structures out of them.
+This will take some time to run -- it reads the stepping output files, which are between a hundred MB and a few GB, and builds simple event structures out of them.
 It then analyzes those events, plotting basic information like quasiparticle creation/destruction times and locations, all step locations, and finally the time-averaged quasiparticle occupations of our resonator structures.
 We'll first explore some basic cross-check plots, which is an important step in any analysis to make sure that our desired results make sense.

 Let's go ahead and open up a TBrowser, where we can start poking around the plots that are made:
 ```